 - Income Taxes: Your net income from your business is included on your tax return in addition to earned income from other sources, to determine your total income tax bill.

-- Self-employment Taxes: If your business has a positive net income for a year (that is, it's profitable), that net income is used to calculate self-employment taxes (Social Security and Medicare taxes).
+- Self-Employment Taxes: If your business has a positive net income, or profit, for the year, that net income is used to calculate self-employment taxes (Social Security and Medicare taxes).
 This tax is added to your income tax on your personal tax return.

 The Earned Income Tax Credit